Terran-Collective/terran-website/README.md

 # Terran Collective Website

 ## Setup
-Create a file at the project root called google-credentials.json and copy in content from...
+Create a file at the project root called google-credentials.json and copy in content from... (ask Tibet for now)

 ## Developing
 1. `yarn`